Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 If the homeowner is on a net metering billing plan, the electricity meter will run backward to provide a tax credit against the electricity that is consumed at night or other periods when the home’s electricity use exceeds the home solar PV system’s output.

 One of the biggest advantages to solar energy is that it is a renewable energy source—meaning, we will never run out of the sun (at least not in our lifetimes).
 The sun touches every part of the world and always comes back out every day, even though we may not always see it.
 It makes sense to have an energy source that will never run dry.

 An investment in solar energy can also result in a drop in your electricity bills.
-The initial cost of the installation of solar panels may be hefty, but in the long term, it’s designed to save you money.
-The more solar power you are able to use in your home, the less electricity you’ll have to use from your utility company.
+The initial cost of the installation of solar panels/ solar power costs may be hefty, but in the long run, it’s designed to save you money with a positive return on investment.
+The more solar power systems you are able to use in your home, the less electricity you’ll have to use from your utility company.